TheRebo/Password-Manager/README.md

 - Initial Released :)
 ```
-## Disclaimer

-This program was created with the assistance of an AI language model.
-The author takes full responsibility for its content and functionality.
-**Use this program at your own risk**.
-The author is not responsible for any loss or damage caused by the use of this program.
+---

-## License
+## 📜 License

-This program is licensed under the GNU Affero General Public License v3.0.
+**Smart Password Manager** is licensed under the GNU Affero General Public License v3.0.
+You are free to use, modify, and distribute this software under the terms of the AGPL-3.0 license.
+For more details, see [LICENSE](https://www.gnu.org/licenses/agpl-3.0.html).

+---

+## ⚠️ Disclaimer

+This project was aided by AI and human collaboration.
+While every effort has been made to ensure its security and functionality, use it at your own risk.

+---

+## ❤️ Made By

+Developed by Na'im Annafi Santosa ([TheRebo](https://github.com/TheRebo)).

+---

+Thank you for using **Smart Password Manager**!
+Your feedback and contributions are welcome.